codler/jQuery-Css3-Finalize/README.markdown

 	jQuery(function() { $.cssFinalize('style, link'); });
 	</script>

+See which vendor prefix it looks for https://github.com/codler/jQuery-Css3-Finalize/wiki/Rules-supported It do some more then checking for vendor prefix.

 ## Tests

 This script has been tested in <code>IE 7</code>, <code>FF 3.6</code>, <code>Chrome 7</code>, <code>Safari 5</code>, <code>Opera 10.6</code> on windows and <code>FF 3.6</code> on mac